Home

 Wiring

-The resistor Rs is optional and serves to protect the mainboard against short circuits.
+The resistor 'Rs' is optional and serves to protect the mainboard against short circuits.
 It must not be chosen too high, otherwise the Arduino will have start-up problems.
 Values around 20 Ω seem well suited.

 Software

 An Arduino program – also called sketch – usually is passed via a serial (USB) interface to the Arduino bootloader, which permanently stores and executes the program after a reset or power-up of the Arduino.
-This takes about half a second, however, and that’s too long for the camera, which apparently checks on start-up, whether the shutter is all right.
+This takes about a second, however, and that’s too long for the camera, which apparently checks on start-up, whether the shutter is all right.

 For testing, the Arduino can be powered with an external source (such as its own USB port).
 If an external power supply is already present when the camera is turned on, everything is ok.

-Emulation strategy
+Emulation procedure

-Between the emulated shutter movements, the Arduino processor goes into sleep mode and then only consumes a few microamps.
-In order to be able to really use this, the power LED of the Arduino has to be unsoldered or broken, which otherwise consumes approx. 1 mA.
-This also prevents light from the LED from hitting the sensor.
+During the times between the emulated shutter movements, the Arduino processor goes into a sleep state and then consumes only a few microamperes.
+To truly take advantage of this, however, the power LED of the Arduino must be desoldered or broken, as it otherwise consumes about 1 mA.

 Installation and application of the emulator board